hansmarc/Otis/README.md

 And not to forget, i could always count on the clipper harbour community if i had a question.

 So this is my way to contribute.
-It would be a pleasure if you dogive me some feedback.
+It would be a pleasure if you do give me some feedback.

 **ENJOY**, i hope OTIS is of any use for you.
 Let me know ...